How to Patent a Drink: Everything You Need to Know

 You can check the status of your application on the USPTO site to find out whether it has been accepted.
 If your patent application is not approved, you have the right to file an appeal.

 Although patent protection is available for drinks, beverages cannot receive copyright protection.
 Copyright is another form of intellectual property protection that covers original works of art as well as software programs, music, film, writing, and other creative expressions.
 This protection prohibits the copyrighted item from being copied without permission of its owner.

 Ingredients lists are not covered under U.S. copyright protection.
 However, recipes may be eligible if you include creative elements such as describing the drink, providing an original illustration, explaining a specific method for mixing it, or other illustrative information.
 In addition, a recipe included in a copyrighted book is included under the book's protection.

 You also may be able to seek trademark protection for the name of a drink.
 This can keep other bars from using the name on their menu or prohibit them from doing so unless they use specific ingredients.

 If you need help with patenting a drink or other invention, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.